semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ### Placement in the interface

 - You can customize whether the SidePanel should open in the product area or over the entire website (as modal windows do).
 If the SidePanel refers to a specific product, it should be rendered in the product under the main header.
 - The focus remains inside the SidePanel and does not move to the page content.
 You can navigate through the controls inside the SidePanel using  `Tab`.

 ### Page scroll

-You can enable or disable page scroll.
-It's disabled by default.

-Page scrolling should be enabled when SidePanel has some tips and additional things for the page.
+Page scroll is disabled by default.
+We recommend you to enable it only when SidePanel has some tips and additional information for the page, and no overlay is enabled.

-> It is important to disable page scroll for SidePanel with overlay, otherwise it will look like a bug.
+> Always disable page scroll for SidePanel with an overlay.

 ### SidePanel opening and closing

 You can close the panel with:

 - CTA control;
-- Close icon;
+- `Close` icon;
 - Clicking outside the area of the panel (at overlay), optional;
 - `Esc` key.

-SidePanel can be opened either by user clicking on the corresponding trigger or by the system in special cases to draw attention to the information in the panel.
+SidePanel can be opened either by the user clicking on the corresponding trigger or by the system in special cases to draw attention to the information in the panel.

 ### Animation of appearance and hiding